You can use a geometric transformation matrix to perform a global transformation of an

 The table lists 2-D affine transformations with the transformation matrix used to define them.
 For 2-D affine transformations, the last column must contain [0 0 1] homogeneous coordinates.

-Use the transformation matrix to create an
+Use any combination of 2-D transformation matrices to create an

 affine2d geometric transformation object.
+Use combinations of 2-D translation

 |2-D Affine Transformation||Example (Original and Transformed Image)||Transformation Matrix|